joolstorrentecalo/gitlab-foss/doc/user/profile/account/two_factor_authentication.md

 ### Sign in using a one-time password

-When asked, enter the pin from your one-time password authenticator application or a recovery code to sign in.
+When asked, enter the pin from your one-time password authenticator's application or a recovery code to sign in.

 ### Sign in using a WebAuthn device